-Michael and Mary had twelve children, eight girls and four boys, all hearty and hale, having survived infancy, rather unusual in those days.
+Michael and Mary Ward had twelve children: eight girls and four boys, all hearty and hale, and they all survived infancy. which was rather unusual in those days.
 Among them was Edward Ward, my great-grandfather, who was born in Oregon in 1872.
-He briefly attended St. James College in Vancouver, Washington, and went on to riding the range in Washington for several years.
+He briefly attended St. James College in Vancouver, Washington, and as a young man he went on to ride the range in Washington for several years.
 He ended-up in the New Castle coal mines in King County for awhile when he was 21.
-By 1897 he found himself managing a general store in Prosser Washington working for a Mr. Sprinkle, the husband of the sister of the woman he would marry that year, my great-grandmother, namely, Charlotte Anastacia Lyon.
+By 1897 he found himself in the retail business and managing a general store in Prosser, working for the owner, a Mr. D.S.
+Sprinkle, the husband of Nellie Sprinkle, sister of the woman Edward would marry later that year, my great-grandmother, namely, Charlotte Anastacia Lyon.
 My daughter bears her middle name as her given name, though spelled with an s in place of the c, and it has long been one of my favorite names.

-My mother's biological mother, Mary Hemmert, was a chorus girl who hoped to become a movie star.
+My mother's biological mother, Mary, was a chorus girl who hoped to become a movie star.
 She gave my mother (and her sister and brother) away as an infant when she ran off to Hollywood.
-My mother was raised by her adopted mother, Maude Shauman, who was in her late forties when she took my mother in, a grandmother's age by the standards of the day.
-My mom did not meet her biological sister until she met her mother, though they had exchanged letters as young adults, one of which I still have, and she never met her brother, who, I was told, was mentally disabled, and whose twin died shortly after childbirth.
+My mother was raised by her adopted mother, Maude Shauman, who was in her late forties at the time she adopted her, a grandmother's age by the standards of the day.
+My mom did not meet her biological sister, Jeanine, until she met her mother, though they had exchanged letters as young adults, one of which I still have; and she never met her brother, who, I was told, was mentally disabled, and whose twin died shortly after childbirth.
 Many years later he would write my mother from Florida.
-I recall reading the letter and it did seem as though he might have been a little slow, but certainly not completely incapacitated, having had the ability to write a letter.
+I recall reading the letter.
+It did seem as though he might have been a little slow, but certainly not completely incapacitated, having had the ability to write a letter.
 My mother talked to him on the phone once or twice.
 I well remember Mary, my grandmother, driving up to our ranch-style, tract house in Westminster, California in her new convertible Mustang accompanied by her two poodles for our very first meeting.
 This was in 1965 when I was 13 and my mother was in her mid-thirties.
 She had not seen her biological mother since she was an infant.

-My maternal grandfather, Maurice Haines, was involved with organized crime back in the 1930s, and he served time in prison in Indiana for several years.
+My maternal grandfather, Maurice, was involved with organized crime back in the 1930s, and he served time in prison in Indiana for several years.
 Mother used to tell me he was responsible for inventing the smoke screen used on automobiles to evade the police.
-It seems unlikely to me that he invented it.
-He was a mechanic for a time, I do know that, for he is listed as such on several official records.
+It seems unlikely to me that he really invented it.
+He was a mechanic for a time, I do know that, for he is listed as such on several official records that I have found from the 1920s.
 In any case, my mother corresponded with him while he was in prison when she was a teenager, and she eventually met him in her late teens.
 I have read a letter that he wrote to her while in prison, and I have several letters he wrote to her when she was a young woman.
 It was clear he adored her and wanted to have a relationship with her.
 He would eventually marry a nice woman named Helen, whom I met several times.
 He was apparently intellectually gifted, at least, according to what my mother told me that the prison warden told her.
 He told her that he had a very high IQ.
 I first met him as an infant, but my first memory of him was when we were visiting Chicago, I was probably about 10, and saw him two or three other times when he came to visit in California.
 He was very handsome and charming, and he gave me a silver and gold, western belt buckle, which I have to this day.

 By all accounts, I was a happy, extroverted child, indeed, a bit of a show-off who very much enjoyed being the center of attention.
 I was apparently very talkative, physically active, and I loved to explore on my own, so my mother would put me on a halter leash when I was a toddler to keep me at hand when we were on shopping excursions and such.
 I have a vague recollection of this when we flew to Indiana in the early 1950s.
 Apparently, one of my favorite pastimes was to memorize the years, makes, and models of cars and point them out as we travelled about town.
 I do remember frequent visits with my Sproull grandparents in Long Beach.
 I could find the street they lived on, Fashion Avenue, today ... it was not far from the then new Long Beach freeway.
 There was an A&P market within walking distance that my grandmother and I would sometimes visit, which was always a big treat for me.
 My grandmother never learned to drive, and so she was a frequent user of the city bus system.
 The bus stop was only a couple of blocks away and she sometimes took me on a ride downtown to one of the big department stores or the library and park where we'd feed the pigeons.
 It was a very special treat when my grandfather would drive us to the big chicken pie restaurant in downtown Long Beach.
 The restaurant had a giant chicken on it.
 Years later, Carol and I would go there, too.